Theodb/PhD-research-papers/README.md

 ## How to use it ?

-* Check a paper -> Go to the Issues tab where all the papers are listed - you can filter them by labels (Year, topic, author, conference).
+* Check a paper -> Go to the Issues tab where all the papers are listed - you can filter them by labels (Year, topic, author, conference, corpus).
 * Add a paper -> Go to the Issues tab and create a new issue, a template will be displayed

 ![Image](https://github.com/Theodb/PhD-research-papers/blob/master/images/screen-issues-tab.png)